Submit a Review & Earn an Amazon Gift Card

 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Potent BRD9 degrader.
+dBRD9-A is a potent BRD9 Degrader (PROTAC®).
 Selectively binds BRD9 and elicits near complete degradation of BRD9 at nanomolar concentrations.
 Inhibits growth of synovial sarcoma cells in vitro and tumor progression in a synovial sarcoma xenograft mouse model.

 Sold under license from Dana-Farber Cancer Institute